clan-lol/clan-core/docs/site/clanmodules/index.md

     !!! warning "Important"
         Every ClanModule, that specifies `features = [ "inventory" ]` MUST have at least one role.
-        Many modules use `roles/default.nix` which registers the role `default`
+        Many modules use `roles/default.nix` which registers the role `default`.

+        If you are a clan module author and your module has only one role where you cannot determine the name, then we would like you to follow the convention.